godotjs/GodotJS/README.md

 **STEP 3:** Compile and launch `Godot Editor`.
 Then, [install TypeScript/JavaScript presets](./docs/install_ts_presets.md) into a Godot project.

-For more information on how to use `GodotJS` in a project, check out [GodotJSExample](https://github.com/ialex32x/GodotJSExample.git) for examples written in typescript.

 A prebuilt version of `Godot Editor` can be downloaded from [GodotJS-Build](https://github.com/ialex32x/GodotJS-Build/releases).

 > [!NOTE]
 > Since the prebuilt `v8` library is built with the `windows-latest` github runner which uses VS2022, encountering `Unresolved external symbol` errors during linkage with `v8_monolith.lib` or `libucrt.lib` may be addressed by updating to the latest version of the `MSVC v143` toolchain, `Windows Universal CRT SDK` and `Visual Studio 2022` itself.

+## Examples

+For more information on how to use `GodotJS` in a project, check out [GodotJSExample](https://github.com/ialex32x/GodotJSExample.git) for examples written in typescript.

 [![Example: Snake](./docs/assets/snake_01.gif)](https://github.com/ialex32x/GodotJSExample.git)
 [![Example: Jummpy Bird](./docs/assets/jumpybird.gif)](https://github.com/ialex32x/GodotJSExample.git)

+## More Details

 ### Scripting
 * [GodotJS Scripts](./docs/godotjs_scripts.md)